jonathanstathakis/cms/reading_notes/oxcomp_bordeaux.md

 - Generally the *négocient* would have more technical know-how (cellarmaster and team)
 - these days the *négocient* is focused more on dealings between the principal and the broker, and focused on wine storage/maturation and selling direct to customer.
 - Prominent *négocients* include: Barton, Cruse, Sichel, Moueix.

+## En Primeur (pp. 1340)

+- wine sold as futures BEFORE bottling.
+- typically classed growths.
+- cask samples are shown in spring following the vintage.
+- sales are performed through brokers followed by négociants.
+- chateaux tend to release only a proportion of its production (a tranche) *en primeur* depending on its need for immediate funding and potential profit.
+- the purchaser pays in the first spring but waits up to 2 years for the finished product.
+- advantage to the purchaser is that the wine is potentially more affordable and ensures they have access to the most highly desired wines.
+- advantages of *en primeur* assume a rising market - in times of downturn the product may be lower valued at the time of recievement.
+- purchaser takes a risk that the sample tasted is a true predictor of future character - not guaranteed by any means.